Develop Your Proposal for a Pre-Organized Session

 - Enter the required information as prompted by the system.

-- Adding Authors - On the next page follow instructions to add one individual responsible for submitting each paper to be a part of your session.
+- Adding Authors - Follow instructions to add one individual responsible for submitting each paper to be a part of your session.
 Make sure to include yourself as an author if you will be presenting your own paper in the session, however it is not required that you present a paper in this session.

-- Upon completion of the proposal submission, the system will email each individual a link and instructions for them to submit their own abstracts which will then be tied to the session for review.
+- Upon completion of the proposal submission, the system will email each individual a link and instructions for them to submit their own abstracts which will then be tied to the session for review - but ONLY if they use the link in the email.
+If they do not use this link, their paper will not be tied to your session.

 - You can log-out at any step of the process.
 The session proposal will remain in draft until you return to the system to complete the submission.
 Authors will not be emailed until you complete the submission.

-- Let them know each person you named in the session proposal will receive an email inviting them to submit their paper.
-They will need to be prepared to submit their own abstract into the system before the abstract submission deadline.
+- Let them know they will receive an email inviting them to submit their abstract to the session.
+They will need to be prepared to submit their own abstract before the abstract submission deadline.

 - Make sure everyone knows the correct track – if they submit to a different track, their abstract wlll not be included in the session.